rotundasoftware/backbone-courier/README.md

 # Backbone.Courier

 Easily bubble events ("messages") up your view hierarchy in your [Backbone.js](http://backbonejs.org/) applications.
+An intuitive approach to inter-view communication free of explicit dependencies.

 ## Benefits
-* Provides an easy to use message path through which views can communicate up (and down) your view hierarchy.
+* Creates an easy to use message path through which views can communicate up (and down) your view hierarchy.
 * Is designed to promote encapsulation of concerns, and does not rely on the use of application globals.
 * Makes it easy to modify messages as appropriate for larger contexts as they bubble up your view hierarchy.
 * Takes advantage of existing DOM tree to automatically infer view hierarchy structure (by default).